MjosDrone/s3-presigned-upload-tester/README.md

 Designing a web application to handle large file uploads (from gigabytes to terabytes) presents a series of steep architectural challenges.
 How do you build a system that can simultaneously:

-a. **Offload Bandwidth:** Avoid proxying all data through your own application servers to keep them scalable and cost-effective.
+1. **Offload Bandwidth:** Avoid proxying all data through your own application servers to keep them scalable and cost-effective.
-b. **Enforce Strict Quotas:** Reliably prevent a user from uploading 10 TB of data when their plan only allows for 1 GB.
+2. **Enforce Strict Quotas:** Reliably prevent a user from uploading 10 TB of data when their plan only allows for 1 GB.
-c. **Support Large Files:** Gracefully handle multi-gigabyte files directly from a web browser without crashing it.
+3. **Support Large Files:** Gracefully handle multi-gigabyte files directly from a web browser without crashing it.
-d. **Be Resumable:** Allow users to seamlessly resume an upload after a network drop or browser crash, without starting over from scratch.
+4. **Be Resumable:** Allow users to seamlessly resume an upload after a network drop or browser crash, without starting over from scratch.
-e. **Be Direct-to-Storage:** Use a "serverless" client-to-storage pattern, with no stateful proxy or gateway.
+5. **Be Direct-to-Storage:** Use a "serverless" client-to-storage pattern, with no stateful proxy or gateway.
-f. **Be Client-Performant:** Avoid freezing the user's browser for minutes or hours by calculating a full-file checksum before uploading.
+6. **Be Client-Performant:** Avoid freezing the user's browser for minutes or hours by calculating a full-file checksum before uploading.
-g. **Be Provider-Compatible:** Work reliably across popular S3-compatible providers like Cloudflare R2 and Backblaze B2.
+7. **Be Provider-Compatible:** Work reliably across popular S3-compatible providers like Cloudflare R2 and Backblaze B2.

 This repository presents a solution that elegantly solves all of these problems: the **"Manifested Multipart Upload"** pattern.